Edinburgh and Scottish traditions and customs

 Hogmanay, First Footing and Auld Lang Syne

 Hogmanay is one our most famous and celebrated Scottish traditions.
 The origins of the event are unclear, but some say it first celebrated the passing of the Winter Solstice.
 Due to many people working over the Christmas period up until the 1950s, the winter solstice holiday would be celebrated at New Year instead.
 Here, presents would be exchanged and celebrations lasted all night.
 Today, Hogmanay is widely celebrated across Scotland and there are street parties, live music and all-night entertainment.
-Book a room at Parliament House Hotel, and enjoy the festivities of the Edinburgh Hogmanay.
+The Hogmanay celebrations in Edinburgh are world renowned!

 No Hogmanay celebration would be complete without singing Auld Lang Syne after midnight.
-Written by the famous Scottish poet, Robert Burns, ‘Auld Lang Syne’ has become the traditional song for welcoming in the New Year in Scotland.
-Over the decades, this song has now spread to celebrations all over the UK and the rest of the world.
+Written by the famous Scottish poet, Robert Burns, ‘Auld Lang Syne’ has become the traditional song for welcoming in the New Year, not just in Scotland, but all over the UK and many other parts of the world.

 The First Footing tradition is still prominent across Scotland.
 Here, a dark male should be the first to set foot in a home at midnight, ensuring good luck for the household.
 As a symbolic gesture, he will bring shortbread, salt, black bun and a dram of whisky.
 A dark male was said to be lucky because in the Viking days, a visit from a blond male would signify trouble and battle.

 Haggis is a renowned delicacy in Scotland and a symbol of Scottish culture, but it’s not just for eating.
-One of Scotland’s interesting cultures is haggis hurling.
+One of Scotland’s interesting customs is haggis hurling.
 The haggis hurling tradition dates back to the 17th century.
 During this period in Auchnaclory, the women would throw haggis across the River Dromach to their husbands, who worked in fields.
 Rather than cross the river, the husbands would catch the haggis in their kilts.
-Over recent years, this tradition has been revived and now there’s an annual World Haggis Hurling Competition.
+Over recent years, this tradition has been revived and now there’s an annual World Haggis Hurling Competition, which takes place at the Bearsden and Milngavie Highland Games.

 Now you know about the origins of many of our weird and wonderful Scottish traditions.
 So, why not browse our special offers and visit Parliament House in Edinburgh to experience some of them for yourself?